 The diversion question

 The most contested finding is what’s happened to traffic on routes that bypass the zone.
-The pre-program review predicted a 3–5 percent increase in volumes on the BQE through Brooklyn and on the Bronx-bound Major Deegan as commuters routed around the zone.
+The pre-program environmental review anticipated modest diversion onto routes such as the BQE through Brooklyn and the Bronx-bound highways as some drivers routed around the zone.

 The lawsuit

-The legal argument is narrow: New Jersey contends the federal NEPA review of the program was insufficient because it did not adequately analyze the impact of diversion onto routes through New Jersey.
+The legal argument is narrow: New Jersey contends the federal NEPA review of the program was insufficient because it relied on a reevaluation rather than a full environmental impact statement and did not adequately analyze diversion onto routes through New Jersey.

-A loss for the MTA at the Second Circuit would not necessarily end the program — it would likely require an additional NEPA analysis.
+The dispute is now before the U.S. Court of Appeals for the Second Circuit, whose ruling is the key pending legal question.
+A loss for the MTA there would not necessarily end the program — it would likely require additional environmental analysis.

 What comes next